 Instead, take her behavior as communication and answer what she's telling you.
 "You're showing me how furious you are by throwing things on the floor.
 I see you're very angry.
-Tell me in words and I will listen."
-Resist
+I'm sorry this is so hard.
+Tell me in words and I will listen and help make this better."

 What if your child is stuck in anger and doesn't soften?
 Lead the way.
 Soften your own heart.
 Sure, you're right, at least from your perspective.
 But would

-and show you the tears and fears behind the anger.
-You might think you're "giving in."
-But if you try this, you'll find that softening your heart to see his side of things is healing for you, too.
+you disagree.
+He'll soften in response, and be more likely to show you the tears and fears behind the anger.
+You might think you're "giving in" but

+you try this, you'll find that softening your heart to see his side of things is healing for you, too.

 Can't get any softer at this moment, because you're both too angry?
 Let it go for now.
 Tell your child "I need to calm down; then we'll find a way to make this better."
 Once you've calmed down, find a way to re-connect.
 Model for your child how to repair the tear in your relationship.
 Use physical touch and playful

 laughter to build trust and safety.